lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/2_Lesson_2/index.md

 Take a look at the embedded code below to see an example of some common System Variables in p5.js:

-{{% codepen 400 wjLMQj %}}
+{{% codepen 400 OEmaYw %}}

 Since every variable in this example is a System Variable, we cannot declare or initialize them in our code like we would with custom-built variables.
-Their declaration occurs inside of the larger p5.js library, and their initialization/updating occurs differently based on the variable. **_width_** and **_height_** are variables that hold the current size dimensions for the project's canvas and are initialized when the `createCanvas()` function is called.
+Their declaration occurs inside of the larger p5.js library, and their initialization/updating occurs differently based on the variable. _**width**_ and _**height**_ are variables that hold the current size dimensions for the project's canvas and are initialized when the `createCanvas()` function is called.
 Open this code on CodePen or copy it into your P5 Web Editor, then change the argument inside of `createCanvas()` to see how updating those values also updates these variables.

-The values inside of **_mouseX_** and _**mouseY**_ are updated every time you move your mouse cursor across the canvas.
+The values inside of _**mouseX**_ and **_mouseY_** are updated every time you move your mouse cursor across the canvas.
 Using these variables, you can update the location of an object (like we're doing to one corner of the triangle) or use their current values in a calculation to generate changeable arguments.

 ### Common System Variables in p5.js